Nose Fetish

 Overview

 Nasophilia, also called nose fetishism or nose partialism, is an erotic interest in which the nose holds particular significance.
-Attention may concentrate on visual qualities such as a nose's shape, bridge, or profile, and for some individuals on touch, proximity, breath, or nose-related gestures.
+Attention may concentrate on visual qualities such as a nose's shape, bridge, size, or profile, and for some individuals on touch, proximity, breath, or nose-related gestures.
 As with other facial partialisms, it is most often woven into ordinary attraction rather than experienced as something wholly separate from it.
-This article traces the documented clinical lineage of the interest, how it is typically expressed, its proposed psychology, and what little is known about its prevalence.
+This article traces the documented clinical lineage of the interest, its strange place in the history of psychoanalysis, how it is typically expressed, its proposed psychology, and what little is known about its prevalence.

 History & origins